Darren0422/MySQL-Database/README.md

 When this option is selected, all existing records and corresponding information of projects that are past its due date are displayed.

 ##### Search a Architect record
-When the user selects the "Search Architect" option, they are then prompted to enter the number of the aspect of the "Search Architect" menu they wish use.
+When the user selects the "Search Architect" option, they are then prompted to enter the number of the aspect of the "Search Architect" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 39" src="https://github.com/Darren0422/Databases/assets/134398985/74dea67a-a904-4122-82d9-150ab00968a3">